saezlab/Myeloid_PFKFB3_atherosclerosis/Analysis_invitro_bulk/00_EDA.md

-Exploratory analysis on conventional bulk RNA-seq from PHD2 in atherogenesis
+Exploratory Data Analysis (EDA) on conventional bulk RNA-seq from in-vitro Macrophage PHD2cKO and medium conditioned Fibroblasts
 ================
-Javier Perales-Paton - <javier.perales@bioquant.uni-heidelberg.de>
+Javier Perales-Patón - <javier.perales@bioquant.uni-heidelberg.de> -
+ORCID: 0000-0003-0780-6683

 Transcriptome profiling with conventional RNAseq was performed in three replicates of macrophages carrying PHD2 knock-out (with wildtype) and